Supporting Oral Motor Skills in the Infant

 A 7 hour, self-paced continuing education course where you learn to problem solve feeding dysfunction in neonates and young infants and determine the appropriate strategies to improve oral feeding

-Infant-specific CEUs for OT, SLP, and PTs
+*Open for OT, SLP, and PT*

 Providing Lactation Education CEUs for Healthcare Professionals